ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Coordinates: TypeAlias = tuple[float, float]
 ```

-However, for simple cases, just using a capitalized variable name for the alias as above is usually clear enough to type
+However, for basic cases, just using a capitalized variable name for the alias as above is usually clear enough to type
 checkers.
 (By convention, user-defined type aliases often start with a capital letter.)
 Python 3.12 is expected to bring a new
 syntax for generic aliases using the `type` keyword (PEP 695), but that's beyond the scope of this chapter.